gvwilson/thirdbit/src/fiction/santas/index.md

 He spluttered to the surface,
 thrashing his arms against the weight of his suddenly-sodden coat.
-It was heavy,
+"Help!"
-and his boots felt like concrete blocks on his feet.
+His boots felt like concrete blocks on his feet.
-"Help!" he spluttered.

 "Periwinkle!"
 Santa Greenwood roared.

 "I'm working on it!"
 Santa Hood shouted back.
-She pulled something bright orange out of her sack.
+She pulled something orange out of her sack.
-With a sharp *pop!* and a hissing sound it began to inflate.
+With a sharp *pop!* and a hiss it began to inflate.

 "Be careful with your stupid ax!" she yelled at Santa Greenwood as she tossed her sack into the little dinghy.

 "I'm bein' careful!
 And it ain't stupid!" the burly santa yelled back.
-A dozen powerful one-armed strokes and he dragged himself up onto the dinghy, nearly flipping it over in the process.
+A dozen powerful one-armed strokes and he dragged himself up out of the water, nearly flipping the dinghy over as he did so.

-Finner was too busy not drowning to really notice this, though.
+Finner was too busy not drowning to really notice this.
 He'd managed to kick off one boot[^one-boot] and was struggling to unbutton his coat when Santa Hood popped up beside him like an otter and said, "Easy, easy, let me do that."

 [^one-boot]: His mother always told him to do up his laces properly so he didn't trip and break his neck.
-It had never occurred to him to say, "But what if I fall into another universe and need to kick them off so I don't drown?"
+It had never occurred to him to say, "But what if I fall into another universe and need to get them off so I don't drown?"

 Panting and kicking furiously to stay afloat,
-Finner squelched his panic long enough for Santa Hood's deft fingers to undo his buttons and hold his sleeves so that Finner could pull out his arms.
+Finner squelched his panic long enough for Santa Hood's deft fingers to undo his buttons and hold his sleeves so that Finner could pull his arms out of his coat.
-The heavy blue coat floated away, taking with it a handkerchief,[^handkerchief] a folded piece of paper with a game of Hangman on it left over from a particularly boring writing class at school,
+It floated away like a sad red jellyfish, taking with it a handkerchief,[^handkerchief] a folded piece of paper with a game of Hangman on it left over from a particularly boring writing class at school,